 Blob System Topic Exist: Select Yes if the system topic of the protecting storage account is already created.
-Select No, a system topic will be deployed.
+Select No to deploy a new system topic.

 - Blob System Topic Name: The existing system topic name or the name of system topic to be created.

 - Update Scan Result To Blob Metadata: Select Yes to update the blob metadata and index tag with the scan result.
 Select No to update only the blob index tag.
-If you are using premium block blob storage account which doesn't support index tags, we suggesting select Yes to see the scan results on blob metadata.
+If you are using premium block blob storage account that doesn't support index tags, we suggest that you select Yes to see the scan results on blob metadata.

 - Stack Package Location: Leave this field as-is.
 It is for internal use by File Storage Security.

 - Version: Leave this field as-is.
 It is for versioning.